-- (a) The customer simultaneously receives and consumes the benefits provided as the Group and the Institute perform; - (b) The Group and the Institute's performance creates or enhances an asset that the customer controls as the asset is created and enhanced: or - (c) The Group and the Institute's performance does not create an asset with an alternative use and the Group and the Institute has an enforceable right to payment for performance completed to date.
+- i.
+The customer simultaneously receives and consumes the benefits provided as the Group and the Institute perform; - ii.
+The Group and the Institute's performance creates or enhances an asset that the customer controls as the asset is created and enhanced; or - iii.
+The Group and the Institute's performance does not create an asset with an alternative use and the Group and the Institute has an enforceable right to payment for performance completed to date.